 Consider alternate modes

-If you’re one of the many Victorians who have enjoyed walking or cycling around your neighbourhood during the coronavirus restrictions, consider walking or cycling if your trip is short.
+Consider walking or cycling if you can.
 Walking routes and journey time information is available on the PTV app.

 Taxi and ride share

-We've also asked taxi and ride share drivers to regularly clean and disinfect high-touch surfaces in their vehicles and are asking passengers to sit in the back seat.
+We've also asked taxi and ride share drivers to regularly clean and disinfect high-touch surfaces in their vehicles.
+Passengers are asked to sit in the backseat, wear a face mask and only travel for a permitted purpose.
 See the Commercial Passenger Vehicles Victoria website for more information.